This helpful guide on CV and job interview tips in the United Arab Emirates will help you navigate the world of job hunting and land your dream job.

 Any foreigner looking to work in the UAE will need to have an equivalency assessment of their foreign qualifications by the Ministry of Education.
 This is required as part of the procedure to get a UAE work visa.
 It is usually a pretty straightforward process.
 You will have your qualifications certified by the issuing country’s embassy (i.e. if you have an American degree, you will need it certified by your local US embassy) as well as your local UAE embassy.

 After the job interview in the United Arab Emirates

 Once you have completed your job interview in the UAE, it’s a waiting game.
 The full recruitment process usually takes around 35 days from application to offer, so don’t expect things to move fast (unless they really need to fill the role immediately).
-You will usually need provide references, so you will be waiting some more while they contact them.
+You will usually need to provide references, so you will have to wait longer while they contact them.

 If you are already in the UAE, you will usually get a phone call with the job offer, and then an email with the contract.
 At this stage, you might spend a little more time negotiating salaries and benefits, if you haven’t already done so.
 If you don’t get a job offer, however, don’t expect to get feedback on your application and interview.
 Most UAE employers – yes, even the big international firms – simply don’t have the time or resources.